 In addition to the sign-up experience, we designed the onboarding experience introducing the main features and the user interface.

-To test our hypotheses, we prototyped the core experiences and went to the same cities in the countryside to test with the customers and get their feedback.
+To test our hypotheses, we prototyped the core experiences and went to the same cities in the countryside of Brazil to test with customers and get their feedback.

 This led us to a new round of refinement and to our final style guide and documentation for development.